inspire-group/hydra/README.md

 ## Reference

-In you find this work helpful, consider citing it.
+If you find this work helpful, consider citing it.